 Qurtaba Government School is the school we put our heart and soul into reforming.
 It was an impossible task; to get rid of the drug mafia, the corrupt and abusive administration, and turn the building into a school.
 This has been a journey of love- love for my birth country and for the little girls who secretly wish and pray people like us to make their dreams come true.

 We believe that by educating girls and boys, we are investing in their future.
-Educating girls helps to stimulate the economic growth in these underserved communities and empowers an entire community.
+Educating girls helps to stimulate the economic growth in these underserved communities and empowers an entire community and the generations to come.

 Vice-President of Global Relations